J4NN0/deep-learning-cnn/README.md

 # Classes

-### NN Class
+- NN Class

-The NN class provides and two hidden layers and one FC layer network.
+  The NN class provides two hidden layers and one FC layer network.
 I trained this class on the CIFAR 100 train set.

-### CNN Class
+- CNN Class

-A Convolutional Neural Network (CNN) is a class of deep neural networks, most commonly applied to analyzing visual imagery.
+  The CNN class provides several layers within batch normalization and RELU funciton.

+- ResNet18

+  A pretrained netowrk on ImageNet and finetune it on the CIFAR 100 training set.

 ### ResNet18 Class

 # Useful link